AnPhamHong/demo-movies-app/README.md

 ## 👨‍💻 Author

-Built with ❤️ using React, TypeScript, and SCSS
+Built with An Pham Hong ❤️ using React, TypeScript, and SCSS